 During the initial days of COVID when there was a panic across the world with most of the countries imposing a strict lockdown, a lot of people were stranded away from their homes or had come home and were unable to go back especially the ones who were working outside India.
 Although Work from Home became a norm during the period, there were other implications that arose.
 One of the major implications was the residential status of the individual who was stranded in India but was still employed with a foreign company and receiving their salary abroad.

-The Central Board of Direct Taxes (CBDT) had issued a circular in May providing exemptions to travellers stranded in India until the period March 31, 2020 by way of Circular No 11 of 2020 dated May 08, 2020.
+The Central Board of Direct Taxes (CBDT) had issued a circular in May providing exemptions to travelers stranded in India until the period March 31, 2020, by way of Circular No 11 of 2020 dated May 08, 2020.

 A circular was issued on March 03, 2021 clarifying the residential status for the previous year 2020 – 21.
 As per the circular, the residential status is determined as below.

 - If a person is a Citizen of India or a Person of Indian Origin, he/she may become a resident in India in the below-mentioned situation: